da-luce/cornell-autobike/src/state_pred/README.md

 test a range of angles varying by 1&deg; each between the minimum and maximum angle that we can turn the wheel at each timestep. (for more information, see [Optimization](#optimization))

-## Performance

-A "functional" approach to state simulation was chosen over an Object Oriented programming approach for numerous reasons:

-- Python has limited and/or spotty support for object oriented paradigms
-- Representation of states as arrays lend to better readability and more succinct code. i.e. `State.x, State.y, State.vel_x, etc.` vs.
-  `x, y, vel_x, etc. = state`
-- `numpy` provides many helpful, builtin functions for operating on arrays
-- When used in conjunction with `numba`, the functional approach has significantly less memory overhead than the class approach, in addition to far superior performance

 ## Optimization